fariya0005/Sentiment-_Analysis/README.md

 •	Invalid URLs or IDs are skipped with warnings
 •	Actor failures retry automatically
 •	Sentiment analysis errors do not stop execution
-📄 License
-This project is intended for educational and research purposes.